nmsl/svc_android_project/stream/chopper/README.md

 ## Example 1:
 Getting all segment from video1.264 with based layer.

-The segments are located under `outputs/video1/` folder.
-Each name of sgmenet start with `output`
+The segments are located under `./outputs/video1/` folder.
+Each sgmenet name start with `output`
 ````
 ./chopping -f video1.264 -m 0 -o outputs -p output -l 0
 ````